 Today, we are one of the world's leading medical technology companies.
-Company growth is based on a diverse array of innovative products and services in Orthopaedics, Medical and Surgical, and Neurotechnology and Spine that help improve patient and hospital outcomes – which we achieve through the dedication of our 33,000 employees globally in 2016.
+Our growth is based on a diverse array of innovative products and services in Orthopaedics, Medical and Surgical, and Neurotechnology and Spine that help improve patient and hospital outcomes – which we achieve through the dedication of our more than 43,000 employees globally.

 We are well-positioned to continue serving the worldwide medical community for generations to come.
 We think Dr. Stryker would be pleased.

 Innovation is in our DNA